 What to Do If You’re Hurt by a Negligent Driver

 If you are in a cycling accident with a negligent driver, you may not immediately know that you’re injured.
 Sometimes it can take several hours or even days for you to realize the extent of your injuries—even serious ones.
 After the accident and you’ve call the police, go to the hospital even if you think you may only have minor injuries.

 Hospital personnel will provide a medical report that details the extent of your injuries.
 This report is important to your case if you take it to trial.
 Following your hospital visit, you should meet with your own doctor, get any additional medical care, and be sure to attend all physical therapy or treatment appointments.
 You may also consider taking photographs of your injuries and keeping a note of your symptoms after the accident and in the days that follow.
 Keeping specific notes can also help your case.
 Also, it’s helpful to have photographs of the damage to your bike and any other equipment.

-Before you contact the insurance company, speak to a qualified attorney.
-At GriffithLaw, we are experts in bicycle traffic law and have extensive experience in bicycle accidents and negotiating this type of case with insurance companies.
-Call us at 877-959-8847, or complete our online contact form for a free case review.
+Before you contact the insurance company, speak to a qualified bicycle accident attorney.
+At GriffithLaw, we have extensive experience in bicycle accidents and negotiating this type of case with insurance companies.
+Call us at (615) 807-7900, or complete our online contact form for a free case review.